 The normalized RMSE, normalized $R^2$, and denormalized $R^2$ metrics for the MARGE-trained model on the test set for the high-resolution and band-integrated spectra are detailed in Tables \ref{tbl:marge-eval} and \ref{tbl:marge-eval-integ}, respectively.
 The normalized RMSE ${\ll}1$ and $R^2{\sim}1$ indicate an accurate model for RT over the parameter space.

-Rather than waiting for early stopping to engage, we manually stopped training at 130 epochs since there was an insignificant improvement in loss for dozens of epochs.
+Rather than waiting for early stopping to engage, we manually stopped training at 130 epochs because there was an insignificant improvement in the loss for dozens of epochs.
 For considerations on how this affects model performance, see Appendix \ref{app:datasetsize}.

 Figure \ref{fig:hd189-examples} shows example comparisons between the spectra predicted by MARGE and true spectra calculated by BART.
-While residuals tend to be around a few percent, they generally fluctuate around 0; when band integrated over the observational filters, these errors usually cancel, as shown by the lower normalized RMSE and higher denormalized $R^2$ metrics (Tables \ref{tbl:marge-eval} and \ref{tbl:marge-eval-integ}).
-We observe that in some cases, there are regions where the spectrum is consistently over- or underestimated by a few percent (e.g., top-left panel of Figure \ref{fig:hd189-examples} around 4250 cm$^{-1}$), thereby introducing error in the band-integrated value.
+While residuals tend to be around a few percent, they generally fluctuate around 0; when band-integrated over the observational filters, these errors usually cancel, as shown by the lower normalized RMSE and higher denormalized $R^2$ metrics (Tables \ref{tbl:marge-eval} and \ref{tbl:marge-eval-integ}).
+We observe that in some cases, there are regions where the spectrum is consistently over- or underestimated by a few percent (e.g., the top-left panel of Figure \ref{fig:hd189-examples} around 4250 cm$^{-1}$), thereby introducing error in the band-integrated value.
 However, the small deviations appear to have only a minor effect on this retrieval's result; see Section \ref{sec:limitations} for considerations when retrieving at high spectral resolutions or in cases where a traditional retrieval result is not available for comparison.